 Hotspot Species: 150

-Puembo Birding Garden is a perfect first‑day or last‑day stop near Quito, offering close‑range hummingbird photography, fruit feeders, and relaxed shooting conditions.
+Puembo Birding Gardens is a perfect first‑day or last‑day stop near Quito, offering close‑range hummingbird photography, fruit feeders, and relaxed shooting conditions.

 Semi‑arid foothill gardens